 When a newly constructed item has survived committee reviews (passage review for Reading, scenario review for Science, and new item review and bias and sensitivity review for Mathematics, Reading, and Science tests), the item is ready for field-testing.
 For each subject-area test, field-test items are embedded in operational forms, and field-test sets are randomized is such a way that a representative sample of Iowa students in each grade responds to each field-test item.
 The field-test items are arranged in blocks and, each student is administered only one set of items.
 For the stimulus-based tests in Reading, Language/Writing, and Science, items appear in testlets along with their respective stimuli, which are placed at pre-selected positions within the test.
 For example, in a particular grade's ISASP Mathematics administration, there may be anywhere from 20 to 48 different forms (depending on subject area and stimulus-based versus discrete item format) containing the same operational test items in addition to a randomly assigned set of field-test items.
-The field-test items in addition to a randomly assigned set of field-test items.
+The field-test items do not count toward an individual student's score.